cbess/text-sherlock/README.md

 settings.py

-- Change the `DEFAULT_INDEXER` and `DEFAULT_SEARCHER` values to match the name given to the backend.
+- Change the `default_indexer` and `default_searcher` values to match the name given to the backend.
     - Possbile values:
         - `whoosh` the default, no extra work needed.
         - `xapian` must be installed separately using the included `setup/install-xapian.sh` setup script.